Andrew N. Friedman is a Partner at Cohen Milstein and the Co-Chair of the firm’s Consumer Protection practice group.

-Mr. Friedman was co-lead counsel in Keithly v.
+- Mr. Friedman was Co-Lead Counsel in Keithly v.
 Intelius, Inc. (W.D.
 Wash.), where he negotiated two nationwide settlements with Intelius, Inc., relating to negative option programs and improper post-transaction marketing.
-The combined settlements made $12 million in cash and a total of $3.5 million in vouchers available to the Class.
+The combined settlements made $12 million in cash available to the Class.

 Mr. Friedman has also litigated important consumer product lawsuits, including one against Thomson Consumer Electronics, which resulted in a settlement that made up to $100 million available for persons who paid for unreimbursed repairs to defective televisions.
 In addition, Mr. Friedman was one of the principal counsel in the Dex-Cool Litigation, a nationwide lawsuit alleging that General Motors sold millions of cars with defective coolant that gummed up and caused corrosion to engines.
 GM settled ahead of trial, offering relief of cash payments of up to $800 per repair.

-Prior to his current role as Co-Chair and member of the Consumer Protection group, Mr. Friedman was a member of the Securities Litigation & Investor Protection practice, litigating many important matters, including the Globalstar Securities Litigation in which he served as one of the lead trial counsel.
+Prior to his current role as Co-Chair of the Consumer Protection group, Mr. Friedman was a member of Cohen Milstein’s Securities Litigation & Investor Protection practice, litigating many important matters, including Globalstar Securities Litigation in which he served as one of the lead trial counsel.
 The case settled for $20 million during the second week of the trial.
-In addition, Mr. Friedman served as one of co-lead or principal counsel in Norman Frank et al. v.
+In addition, Mr. Friedman served as Co-Lead or principal counsel in Norman Frank et al. v.
 David L. Paul (a recovery of over $18 million); In re Jiffy Lube Securities Litigation (D. Md.) (a recovery of over $12 million); and In re Immunex Securities Litigation (W.D.
 Wash.) (a recovery of $14 million).

 Currently, Mr. Friedman is litigating such notable matters as: